Time: 18:30 - 20:30

 What is the course about?

-Get to know your camera and use it in a technically competent and visually interesting way, from knowing the right buttons to press, to composing a photograph creatively.
+On this live online course, you will get to know your camera and how to use it in a technically competent and visually interesting way.
+Know the right buttons to press and learn about the best methods in composing a photograph creatively.
 Learn about shutter speed, aperture, composition, light and indoor/outdoor photography.
 An inspiring introduction to photography as a form of creative self-expression anyone can learn.